 Miller has 36 saves to lift Canucks over Kings 2-1

+Vancouver Canucks defenseman Luca Sbisa tries to clear Los Angeles Kings right wing Dustin Brown from in front of Canucks goalie Ryan Miller during the third period of an NHL hockey game Wednesday, Dec.
+28, 2016, in Vancouver, British Columbia.
 Los Angeles Kings defenseman Jake Muzzin tries to clear Vancouver Canucks right wing Jack Skille from in front of Kings goalie Peter Budaj during the third period of an NHL hockey game Wednesday, Dec.
 28, 2016, in Vancouver, British Columbia.
-Becoming windy with snow showers.

 Add your comments below